Frequently Asked Questions

 You can use the Player Profiles settings to define a variety of information related to who a player is and what their interests are.

-In addition, if the player character is consistent, you can enter details about the player in the character’s Core Description and Personal Knowledge fields.
+In addition, if the player character is consistent, you can enter details about the player in the character’s Core Description field, where and why the player is in a Scene, and any Knowledge that is assigned to them.

 Using these fields, you can include information about the player and their relationship to the character that the AI then uses to inform their interactions with them.